briantsoi1107/1340-Project/README.md

 4. Items: Use items you have collected from enemies to heal/increase attack power or defense

 ## List of Functions/Features
-Rand() - 1.Generation of random game sets or events include <fstream> - 4.
-File input/output (e.g., for loading/saving game status)
+1. Rand() - Generation of random game sets or events
+2. include <fstream> - File input/output (e.g., for loading/saving game status)